 My experience with the quad injury

-Who is the player who is more at risk?
+Who is the player position at more risk?

 How to prevent quad pull